Tushar-Alec/Dashboard/README.md

 # Dashboard
-Admin Dashboard using HTML, CSS and JS for TheOdinProject.
+Admin Dashboard using HTML, CSS and JS for TheOdinProject.<br>
-<a href="https://tushar-alec.github.io/Dashboard/">Admin Dashboard Live View</a>
+<a href="https://tushar-alec.github.io/Dashboard/">Dashboard Live View</a>